ItalyPaleAle/unlocker/README.md

 # How it works

-At a high level, Unlocker exposes two endpoints that can be used to wrap and unwrap encryption keys (where "wrapping" and "unwrapping" are synonym for "encrypting" and "decrypting" respectively).
+Unlocker exposes two endpoints that can be used to wrap and unwrap encryption keys (where "wrapping" and "unwrapping" are synonym for "encrypting" and "decrypting", respectively).
 These operations are performed on Azure Key Vault, a safe, cloud-based key vault that uses strong RSA-4096 keys.

 Unlocker doesn't have standing permission to perform operations on the vault, so every time a request comes in, Unlocker sends a notification to an admin (via a webhook), who can sign into Unlocker via Azure AD and allow (or deny) the operation.
 Unlocker uses delegated permissions to access the Key Vault, so access is restricted to specific users via Role-Based Access Control on the Azure Key Vault resource.